View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 How do you get to Aït Ben Haddou?

-Aït Ben Haddou is located in the province of Ouarzazate on the southern edge of the High Atlas and can easily be explored on a day trip from Marrakesh or as a stop on a road trip.
+Aït Ben Haddou is located in the province of Ouarzazate on the southern edge of the High Atlas and is easy to explore on a day trip from Marrakesh or as a stop on a round trip.

 Referral links: The links marked with an asterisk (*) are referral links, also known as affiliate links.
 This means that if you buy something via such a link, we receive a small commission.
 There is no additional cost to you, but with your purchase you help us to continue creating useful content for travelers.
 Enjoy our stories and “Shukran” for your support!

 The classic day trip program includes a drive over the High Atlas with a stop in Aït Ben Haddou, followed by a visit to the film studios in Ouarzazate and then the long drive back.
-After all, it is from Marrakesh to Aït Ben Haddou over 180 kilometers.
+After all, it is over 180 kilometers from Marrakesh to Aït Ben Haddou.

 It is more relaxed to plan the impressive village as a stop on a road trip through Morocco’s south.